-1 class hr., 7.5 lab hrs., 7.5 wks., (2 cr) This course covers "cnc" programming using a computer.
-The student will input information into the computer that will generate code for the "cnc" machines.
-Circular interpolation, canned cycles, thread codes and tool library data will be introduced to the student.
-Once the programs are completed the students will machine complex parts on the "cnc" lathe and the "cnc" milling machine.
+I class hr., 7.5 shop hrs., 7.5 wks., (2 cr) This is the third of three CNC courses which covers CNC programming with the aid of a computer.
+The student will input part and tool information into the computer that will generate codes to run the CNC machines.
+Circular interpolation, canned cycles, thread codes, and tool library data will be introduced.
+Once the programs are completed, students will machine complex the CNC machining center and CNC lathe parts.